tasmota/docs/docs/Rules.md

 Backlog Rule1 0; Rule1 4; Rule2 0; Rule2 4; Rule2 0; Rule2 4
 ```

-//Set Counter to measure the period between on and off, check if its blinking because of an obstruction
+//Set Counter to measure the period between on and off, check if it's blinking because of an obstruction
 ```haskell
 Backlog CounterType 1; CounterDebounce 100
 ```